-He was born in December 28, 1856 in Staunton Virginia.
-His father identified with the confederacy and defended slavery.
+He was born on 28 December 1856 in Staunton, Virginia.
+His father identified with the Confederacy and defended slavery.
 However, Woodrow Wilson did not share his father’s views on this, later writing.

 “Because I love the South, I rejoice in the failure of the Confederacy.”
 (March 1880).

 In 1885, he married Ellen Louise Axon and together they had three daughters.
 Wilson studied at John Hopkins University and gained a PhD in history and political science.
 He went on to have a distinguished academic career becoming the principal of Princeton.

 He felt the University of Princeton was underachieving – being held back by elitism and laid back standards.
 This led to a standoff with the university establishment – with Wilson trying to tackle the elitist traditions of Princeton.
 This proved to be a bruising encounter and was a key factor in encouraging Wilson to turn to politics.
 He ran for governor of New Jersey, in 1910, as a progressive candidate and he was nominated as the Democratic candidate at the 1912 Democratic convention.
 Winning the Presidency, Wilson embarked on a series of progressive legislation.
 This included:

 - Graduated income tax – to try and redistribute income and opportunity.

 - Antitrust legislation against big business and vested monopoly powers.

 - Greater protection for labour, e.g. new restrictions on child labour.

 - Federal Reserve Act – which allowed the Federal Reserve the ability to increase the money supply.

 Wilson argued no country can afford to have its prosperity originated by a small controlling class.